KxSystems/docs/docs/ml/automl/ug/proc.md

 1. Feature extraction is performed using either FRESH or normal feature extraction methods.
 2. Significance tests are applied to extracted features to determine those most relevant for model training.
-3. Data is split into training, validation and testing (holdout) sets.
+3. Data is split into training, validation and testing sets.
 4. Cross-validation procedures are performed on a selection of models.
 5. Models are scored using a predefined performance metric, based on the problem type (classification/regression), with the best model selected and scored on the validation set.
 6. Best model saved following optimization using grid search procedures.